Celebrate Black History Month.

 Take a walking tour through the streets of Fredericksburg that details the life of former slave John Washington.
 Washington wrote about his 24 years in bondage where most of it was spent in a 10-block radius in downtown Fredericksburg.

-The City of Fredericksburg has installed five new historical markers that highlight history of The Green Book, Freedom Riders Challenge a Nation, French John’s Wharf, and a State Historical Marker on the First Stop on 1961 Freedom Rides.
+The City of Fredericksburg has installed historical markers that highlight history of The Green Book, Freedom Riders Challenge a Nation, French John’s Wharf, a State Historical Marker on the First Stop on 1961 Freedom Rides and a State Historical Marker honoring John Washington

 Watch the commemoration here.